-Combinatorics problems are major part of programming contests.
-This article tries to explain how to efficiently count combinations with the help of modular arithmetic.
+Combinatorics problems are a major part of programming contests.
+This article explains how to efficiently count combinations using modular arithmetic.

 Combinations

 A combination is a specific selection of k items from a set of size n.
-Combination can be either with or without repetition, but we will focus only on combinations without reperition which is frequently used in harder problems.
+A combination can be either with or without repetition, but we will focus only on combinations without repetition, which are frequently used in harder problems.

 The formula for calculating all combinations without repetition is: